-An Eligible Liabilities Event shall, without limitation, be deemed to have occurred where such non-qualification of Ordinary Senior Notes, Senior Non-Preferred Notes or Tier 2 Subordinated Notes as Eligible Liabilities arises as a result of (a) any legislation which gives effect to the EU Banking Reforms in the Kingdom of Spain that differs in any respect from the EU Banking Reforms (including if the EU Banking Reforms are not implemented in full in the Kingdom of Spain) or (b) the official interpretation or application of the EU Banking Reforms or the EU Banking Reforms as implemented in Spain (including any interpretation or pronouncement by any relevant court, tribunal or authority) differing in any respect from the manner in which the EU Banking Reforms have been reflected in the Conditions of the Notes and including, in particular, a determination or interpretation of the existence of an embedded derivative against the literal terms of the last paragraph of Article 72a.2 of CRR.

-"Applicable MREL Regulations" means at any time the laws, regulations, requirements, guidelines and policies giving effect to the MREL including, without limitation to the generality of the foregoing, CRD IV, the BRRD and those laws, regulations, requirements, guidelines and policies giving effect to the MREL, in each case to the extent then in effect in Spain (whether or not such requirements, guidelines or policies have the force of law and whether or not they are applied generally or specifically to the Issuer and/or the Group) (in all cases, as amended from time to time);

-"Eligible Liabilities" means any liability which complies with the requirements set out in Applicable MREL Regulations to qualify as eligible liabilities for MREL purposes;
+- (i) solely to the remaining maturity of such Notes (or effective remaining maturity) being less than any period prescribed by any applicable eligibility criteria under Applicable Banking Regulations (including, for the avoidance of doubt, Applicable MREL Regulations) (or any other regulations applicable in Spain) as of the Issue Date; or - (ii) to the relevant Notes being bought back by or on behalf of the Issuer. - "Applicable MREL Regulations" means at any time the laws, regulations, requirements, guidelines and policies giving effect to the MREL including, without limitation to the generality of the foregoing, CRD IV, the BRRD and those laws, regulations, requirements, guidelines and policies giving effect to the MREL, in each case to the extent then in effect in Spain (whether or not such requirements, guidelines or policies have the force of law and whether or not they are applied generally or specifically to the Issuer and/or the Group) (in all cases, as amended from time to time); - "Eligible Liabilities" means any liability which complies with the requirements set out in Applicable MREL Regulations to qualify as eligible liabilities for MREL purposes; - "MREL" means the "minimum requirement for own funds and eligible liabilities" for credit institutions under the BRRD, set in accordance with Article 45 et seq. of the BRRD (as transposed in Spain), the CRR, Commission Delegated Regulation (EU) 2016/1450 of May 23, 2016, supplementing Directive 2014/59/EU of the European Parliament and of the Council with regard to regulatory technical standards specifying the criteria relating to the methodology for setting the minimum requirement for own funds and Eligible Liabilities, or any successor requirement under EU legislation and relevant implementing legislation and regulation in Spain; - "MREL-Eligible Senior Preferred Instrument" means an instrument included in the Eligible Liabilities which are available to meet the MREL Requirements for the purposes of the Applicable MREL Regulations where such instrument ranks pari passu with the Senior Preferred Obligations of the Issuer; - "MREL-Eligible Senior Non-Preferred Instrument" means an instrument included in the Eligible Liabilities which are available to meet the MREL Requirements for the purposes of the Applicable MREL Regulations where such instrument ranks pari passu with the Senior Non-Preferred Obligations of the Issuer; - "MREL Requirements" means the minimum requirement for own funds and eligible liabilities applicable to the Issuer and/or the Group under Applicable MREL Regulations; and

-"EU Banking Reforms" means the CRD V Directive, BRRD II, CRR II and the SRM Regulation II;

-"MREL" means the "minimum requirement for own funds and eligible liabilities" for credit institutions under the BRRD, set in accordance with Article 45 et seq. of the BRRD (as transposed in Spain), the CRR, Commission Delegated Regulation (EU) 2016/1450 of May 23, 2016, supplementing Directive 2014/59/EU of the European Parliament and of the Council with regard to regulatory technical standards specifying the criteria relating to the methodology for setting the minimum requirement for own funds and Eligible Liabilities, or any successor requirement under EU legislation and relevant implementing legislation and regulation in Spain;

-"MREL-Eligible Senior Preferred Instrument" means an instrument included in the Eligible Liabilities which are available to meet the MREL Requirements for the purposes of the Applicable MREL Regulations where such instrument ranks pari passu with the Senior Preferred Obligations of the Issuer;

-"MREL-Eligible Senior Non-Preferred Instrument" means an instrument included in the Eligible Liabilities which are available to meet the MREL Requirements for the purposes of the Applicable MREL Regulations where such instrument ranks pari passu with the Senior Non-Preferred Obligations of the Issuer;

-"MREL Requirements" means the minimum requirement for own funds and eligible liabilities applicable to the Issuer and/or the Group under Applicable MREL Regulations; and

-"SRM Regulation II" means Regulation (EU) 2019/877 of the European Parliament and of the Council of May 20, 2019 amending Regulation (EU) 806/2014 as regards the loss-absorbing and recapitalization capacity of credit institutions and investment firms.